dselasea/portfolio-1/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project using: Github pages or any hosting service

 <!--
 Example: